 It’s happening again.
-Gala night, an important dinner, whatever it is, you were meant to be there by yesterday at this point, and you’re nowhere close to being dressed.
+Gala night, an important dinner or whatever it is, and you were meant to be there by yesterday at this point, and you’re nowhere close to being dressed.

 The problem?
 Your wardrobe has got 2014 written all over it, you were spotted in that outfit only three nights ago, this one last week… in other words you’ve got nothing to wear.

-Every hotel on your radar is minutes away from this or a stone’s throw from that and it can all get confusing very quickly.
-So we’ve done all the analysing so you can just focus on the shopping.
+Every hotel on your radar is minutes away from this or a stone’s throw away from that, and it can all get confusing very quickly.
+So we’ve done all the analyzing so you can just focus on the shopping.

-Every item on this list is, at most, a 15 minute walk away from iconic shopping meccas.
-Oxford Street, 5th Avenue, Le Faubourg Saint Honoré, Champs Elysées, they’re literally minutes away… for real.
+Every item on this list is, at most, a 15-minute walk away from iconic shopping meccas.
+Oxford Street, 5th Avenue, Le Faubourg Saint Honoré, Champs Elysées, they’re literally minutes away…

-The Hôtel Fouquet’s Barrière regularly attracts politicians, movie stars and fashionistas ready to raid every single designer store on the Golden Triangle.
+The Hotel Barrière Le Fouquet’s regularly attracts politicians, movie stars and fashionistas ready to raid every single designer store on the Golden Triangle.

-The excellent Shisheido spa is THE antidote to ease that after shopping fatigue and there’s nothing quite like walking back into those Jacques Garcia designed interiors to round off your day.
-Bruce Willis, Belmondo and Jack Nicholson (to name a few) were all guests and it’s got the look, feel and discretion to welcome such glitterati within its walls.
+And the excellent Spa Diane Barrière is THE antidote to ease that after-shopping fatigue and there’s nothing quite like walking back into those Jacques Garcia-designed interiors to round off your day.
+Bruce Willis, Belmondo and Jack Nicholson (to name a few) were all guests and the hotel’s got the looks, feel and discretion to welcome such glitterati within its walls.

-The rooms here are among the most spacious in the city of lights and grant you access to 24 hour butler service.
-For epicures, the hotel is home to five top restaurants, including the Michelin-starred Diane, so don’t miss out on this exclusive experience.
+The rooms here are among the most spacious in the City of Light and grant you access to a 24-hour butler service.
+For epicures, the hotel is home to five restaurants, including the timeless Fouquet’s Paris, so don’t miss out on this exclusive experience.

 Ham Yard Hotel

-Firmdale hotels have garnered a reputation for gorgeous and extravagant designs and though the Ham Yard Hotel is not the most “out there” in that department( though it wears it Firmdale credentials on its sleeve), it’s definitely the most ambitious.
+Firmdale hotels have garnered a reputation for gorgeous and extravagant designs and though the Ham Yard Hotel is not the most “out there” in that department, it’s definitely the most ambitious.
 Not content with just setting up a hotel in the West End, the Ham Yard’s owners have gone off and created an urban village complete with a bowling alley, private cinema and shops… we told you it was ambitious.

-Whether you’re eyeing Oxford Street or Bond street for your shopping shenanigans, you’re only a sweet 10 minutes away and after a day out, you’ve got the promise of Soho night life or the theaters right at your doorstep.
+Whether you’re eyeing Oxford Street or Bond street for your shopping, you’re only a sweet 10 minutes away and after a day out, you’ve got the promise of Soho’s night life and the theaters right at your doorstep.
 But if you jut want to stay in, the classic bowling alley is worth your time and mingling with the young crowd of the rooftop bar is a must.

 Sleek and fashionable. the crowd reflects the design but don’t expect anything over the top.
 The hotel looks great for the 21st century thanks to Olga Polizzi’s tasteful touch up, but it’s no Claridge’s or Charlotte Street Hotel.
 It’s a bit of a Goldilocks, and that’s a great thing, because everyone here is made to feel right at home, even the little ones…

-In between shopping raids, you owe it to yourself to give the afternoon tea a try and the seasonal produce and seafood at the Marc Hix’s Mayfair restaurant is excellent, so close your eyes and book away
+In between shopping raids, you owe it to yourself to give the afternoon tea a try, so close your eyes and book away

-Since its opening in 2015, the Mandarin Oriental Milan brought the sexy up a notch in the Quadrilatero district (no small feat) and is easily a benchmark for what a modern urban hotel ought to look like.
+Since its opening in 2015, the Mandarin Oriental Milan brought the sexy up a notch in the Quadrilatero district, and is easily a benchmark for what a modern urban hotel ought to look like.
 With a prime position in Milan’s most fashionable quarter and designer stores literally right around the corner, this is a fashionista’s dream come true.

-An underground pool, a Feng Shui inspired spa and one of the trendiest bars in Milan await guests and the Antonio Citterio interiors are a joy to behold.
+An underground pool, a Feng Shui inspired spa and one of the trendiest bars in Milan also await guests, while the Antonio Citterio interiors are a joy to behold.
 As the Quadrilatero is not only fashionable but historical, you can spice up your shopping spree with some sightseeing as La Scala and the Duomo which are only minutes away.
 For impeccable style and a top location, this is exactly where you should be in Milan.

 Bulgari Hotel Milan

-Set in an 18th century Palazzo and within a walled off garden, you could be fooled into thinking that Milan is hours away, but thankfully, that’s just an illusion.
-The Bulgari Hotel Milan is at the heart of the city and you’re within touching distance of all the fashion stores that it has to offer.
+Set in an 18th century palazzo and within a walled off garden, you could be fooled into thinking that Milan is hours away, but thankfully, that’s just an illusion.
+The Bulgari Hotel Milan is at the heart of the city and you’re within walking distance of all the fashion stores that it has to offer.

 Everyone here is a proponent of La Bella Figura attitude and these super sleek interiors definitely match the crowd that you will find here.

 Ideally located at the heart of Soho, you won’t even need a cab to get to the famous 5th Avenue from here.
-The hotel’s Bar d’Eau is one of the trendiest rooftop bars in the Big Apple on which to sip on a cocktail, and its floor to ceiling windows grant exceptional views of the Hudson River.
+The hotel’s Bar d’Eau is one of the trendiest rooftop bars in the Big Apple, and its floor to ceiling windows grant exceptional views of the Hudson River.

 Crosby Street Hotel